 And don’t shine them on with a wordle full of unsubstantiated adjectives about yourself.
 They’re a skeptical bunch.
 Adjectives set their eyes to rolling.
 So don’t go there.

-Beyond stunning them with your relevant experience, recruiters will like you if you send your resume in the format they want you to use, regardless of whether or not it’s the format you want to use.
+Beyond stunning recruiters with your relevant experience, they will like you if you send your resume in the format they want you to use, regardless of whether or not it’s the format you want to use.
 They tend to like .doc above all others.
 Truth.

 Finally, recruiters like you more if you address your cover letter and resume to them rather than to someone else — such as a recruiter at another company.
-This is a pretty common error that also sets their eyes rolling, so be careful when you’re cutting and pasting.
+Address errors happen all the time, so be careful when you’re cutting and pasting.

 See the infographic below for more information on how to make recruiters like you: